benapetr/terminator/README.md

  --ignore 1,2...: Set a list of uid to ignore, separated by comma (with no spaces), processes running from any of
                   these users will not be killed

- --killexec <path to executable>: Will execute a command
+ --killexec <path to executable>: Will execute a command upon kill.
+You can use this to hook into event after process
+                                  get killed.

  --dry: Never kill any process this is useful when you need to test your configuration

+ --testexec: Run a command before kill of process with parameters: <pid> <cmd> <userid> <memoryused in KB> <memory free in bytes>
+             if this command return non zero, the process will not be killed

  -d: Run in a daemon mode, this is currently only supported mode and you always need to pass it in order to start